MohammedRashad/Donne/README.md

 # How do I benefit from Donné ?

-NeedBlood will help you to join the community of blood donors and help making our world a better place to live in.
+Donné will help you to join the community of blood donors and help making our world a better place to live in.
 Also it will benefit you in person; your blood donation schedule will be organized and automated, blood donation is very important for general health, it helps to renew blood and body on regular basis.

 **My Data!**